IMPORTANT MESSAGE:

 Developmental Disabilities

 A developmental disability can present special challenges for individuals and their families.
+CAHS is the single point of entry for people with developmental disabilities who are seeking government-funded comprehensive services at home or in the community.
 We provide information, individualized service planning, and/or referrals to promote development, dignity and independence.
-All services are available to clients with developmental disabilities for those who qualify.
+All services are available to qualified clients with developmental disabilities.

 What is a developmental disability?